gladly-team/next-firebase-auth/README.md

 Depending on your app's needs, other approaches might work better for you.

-**If your app only uses static pages** or doesn't need the Firebase user for SSR, use the Firebase JS SDK directly to load the user on the client side.
+**If your app only uses static pages** or doesn't need the Firebase user for SSR, use the Firebase JS SDK directly to load the user on the client-side.

 - _Pros:_ It's simpler and removes this package as a dependency.
 - _Cons:_ You will not have access to the Firebase user when you use `getServerSideProps`.